007. In space!

 It’s not as epic, or even as amusing, as it sounds.
 Matter of fact, MOONRAKER, once the highest-grossing of the Bond franchise, is probably the worst James Bond movie ever.
 This whole enterprise reminds me of KISS.

 When disco was stomping the charts in the late ’70s, KISS – ever the commercialists – jumped the night fever bandwagon and released a couple of albums that pandered to the swivel-hipsters – Dynasty and Unmasked.
 So too, James Bond producer Albert R. Broccoli must have watched as STAR WARS (1977) and STAR TREK THE MOTION PICTURE (1979) opened up new filmic horizons, desperate to cash in on the space craze with his own brand.
-Since author Ian Fleming had written no actual space films featuring his James Bond character, Broccoli decided to rape Fleming’s 1955 novel of the same name, in which a nuclear missile was named Moonraker.
+Since author Ian Fleming had written no actual space stories featuring his James Bond character, Broccoli decided to rape Fleming’s novel of the same name (his 3rd James Bond story, published in 1955), in which a nuclear missile was named Moonraker.

 Like the KISS experiment, MOONRAKER worked for its time, but is now looked upon as goofy.
 Roger Moore – in this 11th Bond film (and Moore’s 4th as Bond) – is still Dressed To Kill but Tears Are Falling if this is the best the franchise can do.
 (And look at the poster: It’s meant to be motion blur, but doesn’t Moore look like he’s wearing Ace Frehley boots?)

 A Space Shuttle called Moonraker is stolen and Bond is commissioned to find it, uncovering a plot by a billionaire named Drax (the expressionless Michael Lonsdale) who wants to create his own Dynasty of perfect humans.